sydney-gpu/opengl/README.md

 opengl
 ======

-An OpenGL repo for exploring different rendering tricks and techniques
+An OpenGL repo for exploring different rendering tricks and techniques.

+Uses the dependencies GLEW, GLFW and GLM.